LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

    (:numref:`CVODES.Mathematics.FSA`) and adjoint
    (:numref:`CVODES.Mathematics.ASA`).

--  The following chapter describes the structure of the SUNDIALS suite of solvers (:numref:`CVODES.Organization`) and the software organization of the CVODES solver (:numref:`CVODES.Organization.CVODES`).
+-  The following chapter describes the software organization of the CVODES solver (:numref:`CVODES.Organization`).

 -  Chapter :numref:`CVODES.Usage.SIM` is the main usage document for CVODES for simulation applications.
    It includes a complete description of the user interface for the integration